 While cash is great, financing will be the best available option for most solar panel customers.
 The best financing option is typically a home equity line of credit or business line of credit.
 We also can refer you to a financing option tailored for solar installations.

-Another very important advantage of owning vs. leasing is that when you own via financing, it’s a fixed rate contract and monthly payment.
-Loans are for 12 or 20 years with fixed monthly payments which is the same as locking in your utility expenses regardless of market fluctuations and energy increases.
+Another very important advantage of owning vs. leasing is that when you own via financing, it’s a fixed-rate contract and monthly payment.
+Loans are for 12 or 20 years with fixed monthly payments which are the same as locking in your utility expenses regardless of market fluctuations and energy increases.
 Knowing that your utility expense is not going to go up, for say 15 years, is a nice feeling.